 Revisions to the visitor policy will be reflected in the SRJC Plan for a Safe Return to Campus and on the District website.

 The Safety Monitor and vaccine verification program, including wristbands, may remain in departments offering in-person services.

 Although strongly encouraged, masking is optional and all areas need to align with the district’s protocol.
 The only exception is for one-on-one meetings in a confined space.
 In this case, the employee can request, not require, the other party wear a mask.
 If related to student services and the student will not mask, the employee may provide the student an alternative method of service (i.e. remote support).

 Orders for PPE including, surgical face masks, N95 masks, hand sanitizer and sanitizing supplies can be placed via Escape Stores using budget code 10-00-40-1294-6628-4390.00.
 If you experience any issues with ordering PPE or using the budget code, please contact Stephanie Jarrett in Purchasing via email at email@example.com.

 There is currently no requirement for social distancing.

 No, this will no longer be done.

-No, we will be back to pre-pandemic use of our instructional, office, and support spaces on and off-campus.
+No, we are back to pre-pandemic use of our instructional, office, and support spaces on and off campus.